matrix-org/synapse/docs/specification.rst

   "prev_state_id":TODO
   "prev_state_origin":TODO}

+..
+TODO paul
   [[TODO(paul): At this point we should probably have a long description of how State management works, with descriptions of clobbering rules, power levels, etc etc...
 But some of that detail is rather up-in-the-air, on the whiteboard, and so on.
 This part needs refining.
 And writing in its own document as the details relate to the server/system as a whole, not specifically to server-server federation.]]

 EDUs, by comparison to PDUs, do not have an ID, a context, or a list of "previous" IDs.
 The only mandatory fields for these are the type, origin and